Beth Moore: Ministry

 Moore committed her life to vocational Christian ministry at the age of 18.
 When she was volunteering as a Sunday school teacher, Moore realized she needed to learn more about the Bible.
 She went to a biblical doctrine class that gave her a deep yearning to know the Bible, and she began teaching a weekly Bible study class.
 By the mid-1990s that class had grown to 2,000 women, and she was speaking at churches throughout South Texas.
-Although still without any formal theological education, LifeWay Christian Resources' publishing arm Broadman & Holman (later B&H) began publishing her Bible studies in 1994, leading to a national speaking ministry for Moore.
+Although she still had no formal theological education, LifeWay Christian Resources' publishing arm Broadman & Holman (later B&H) began publishing her Bible studies in 1994, leading to a national speaking ministry for Moore.

 With the help of a worship band she assembled, she began holding weekend conferences around the country.
 As a base for her national speaking ministry, she founded Living Proof Ministries.

 In 2008, she held a simulcast of her "Living Proof Live" that is estimated to have been watched by 70,000 people at 715 locations.
 The sales of her book about Esther were credited as part of what made a "strong" quarter for Lifeway Christian Stores during the height of the Great Recession.

 Moore then supported the Southern Baptist Convention’s complementarian theology which teaches that males and females have complementary roles and does not allow women to be pastors.
 Male SBC church leaders criticized her for speaking repeatedly on Sundays, which was in contradiction to their understanding of the Bible's position on the role of women in regards to teaching.